 This is the best solar backpack for those looking for a variety of setup options and choices.
 They have quite a few models to choose from, with different sizes and charging capacities.

-Another solar pack from Eceen, this one is a 35 L pack with a smaller solar feature.
+Another solar powered backpack from Eceen, this one is a 35 L pack with a smaller solar feature.
 Just 3.5 Watts on the panel and 2,000 mAh in the battery, this is better suited for those looking for just a bit of backup power.

-The pack weighs in at just 15 ounces which is pretty good for a 35L solar pack!
+The pack weighs in at just 15 ounces which is pretty good for a 35L charging backpack!

 Despite the larger size the pack is a simple design and sacrifices comfort for light weight.
 There are no hip belt straps at all so the backpack won’t be nearly as secure as other models we’ve reviewed.